VTrans-Rail/inspection-processing/M&B Switches Instructions.md

 1. Data Entry
   a.
 Look at inspection sheet and open Excel data entry file
   b.
 Enter information from inspection sheet into columns with BLUE headers
   c.
+Be sure that **"Culvert Type" EXACTLY** matches the inspection sheet
+    c.
 If multiple boxes are checked for any attribute, write **“Other”**.
-Indicate which boxes were checked in the **“Data Entry Notes”**
+      - Indicate which boxes were checked in the **“Data Entry Notes”**
     d.
 If no boxes are checked, leave blank
+    e.
+If no boxes are checked, write "Unknown"

 2. Data Validation
   a.
 Validate data based on questions in the orange headers
   b.
 Indicate Y or N in **every** box